Best Sites to Find Free Podcast Sound Effects

 FreeSound_sound_effects

-Freesound.org is not a flashy, beautiful website, but it is an excellent source for free podcast sound effects.
+Freesound.org is not a flashy, beautiful website, but it is an excellent source for free podcast sound effects and basically any other sounds you can think of.
 University students and researchers in Barcelona, Spain first created it in 2005.
 The university still supports the site, but it also depends on individual donors.
 The website has almost 600,000 recorded sounds. 🀩

 Be sure to check out FreeSound’s forums if you need inspiration or if you have any questions.
 For example, a tour through the “The Coolest Sounds on FreeSound” tab will open your podcasting imagination like never before. 🀯